 That’s not to say that an independent watchmaker is lesser than one employed by a watch manufacturer, but it certainly inspires confidence knowing that the brand itself is standing behind the timepiece and any work completed.
 If anything goes wrong, the brand is most likely to make things right for their customer.

 Simply put, the manufacturer’s warranty is worth its weight in gold.
 Pre-owned watch dealer warranties can be reassuring, especially considering the lower price you’re likely to pay as opposed to buying new, but they’re not at the level of the actual watch manufacturer itself.

-Without beating around the bush, we can confidently say that, for models which are still available in new and pre-owned condition, the difference in price is the reason why someone would chose to buy pre-owned rather than new.
+Without beating around the bush, we can confidently say that, for models that are still available in new and pre-owned condition, the difference in price is the reason why someone would choose to buy pre-owned rather than new.

 How substantial is this difference?
 It depends on the brand, but a good rule of thumb is that you are likely to buy a watch at a discount of at least 30% off the MSRP if you choose the pre-owned path.

 When the context is thousand-dollar watches, the math very quickly begins to make sense.
 A watch purchased for $10,000 at an authorized dealer can be purchased “next door” in pre-owned condition for $7,000 if not less.